robertying/react-native-github-markdown/README.md

 - `defaultHeight`: default height when the actual height has not been computed.
 - `content`: raw markdown content to render.
 - `highlight`: whether to use `highlight.js` for syntax highlighting.
+- `darkMode`: whether to set rendered results in dark mode.

 ---